StevensND/emuswitch-backup/RYUJINX.md

 ## Things to keep in mind

 Ryujinx doesn't generate a folder of your saves by itself, you will have to do it by yourself.
 To do so, run Ryujinx and search for the game you would like to backup your save.
-Then right click and click on `Open User Save Directory`.
+Then right click on the game and click on `Open User Save Directory`.

 A folder with your save will be generated automatically.
 If you pay attention to the path, it will be something similar to `bis\user save\000000000000000000000003\0`.
 For each game, the number `00000000000000000003` will be different and it will not match with the other games.